For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 • Excellence in Research Award, Drexel University (2002/03, 2003/04)

-As a tenured professor and chair of the Department of Pharmacology & Physiology at Drexel University College of Medicine, Olimpia Meucci, MD, PhD, actively contributes to the educational and research missions of the College's graduate and medical schools.
-Due to the interdisciplinary nature of her work, students from different graduate programs usually train in her laboratory, and she holds a secondary appointment in the Department of Microbiology & Immunology.
+Olimpia Meucci, MD, PhD is a tenured professor and chair of the Department of Pharmacology & Physiology at Drexel University College of Medicine.
+Dr. Meucci actively contributes to the scientific and academic missions of the College's graduate and medical schools.
+Her interdisciplinary research projects support students from different programs training in her laboratory, and she leads a variety of interdisciplinary and translational research efforts.
+A prime example is the TRaCES initiative (Translational Research and Core Expert Support), which helps scientists and clinicians collaborate on translational research projects.

-In addition to her involvement in various institutional and extramural committees, Dr. Meucci is one of the co-directors of the Temple/Drexel/UPenn training grant “Interdisciplinary and Translational Research Training in NeuroAIDS” (NIH-MH079785), and director of the Center of Neuroimmunology and CNS Therapeutics, which is part of the Institute for Molecular Medicine and Infectious Diseases (IMMID).
+Dr. Meucci holds a secondary appointment in the Department of Microbiology & Immunology, in which she served as co-director of the Temple/Drexel/UPenn training grant “Interdisciplinary and Translational Research Training in NeuroAIDS” (NIH-MH079785).
+She also directs the Center of Neuroimmunology and CNS Therapeutics, which is part of the Institute for Molecular Medicine and Infectious Diseases (IMMID).

 Research Overview